RAPID-Platform-Projects/Rapid-Docs/training/Explorer 101/Part 2/2-Pages and Tabs/2-Pages-and-Tabs.md

-# Pages
+# Pages and Tabs

-## What is a page?
+## What is a Page?

+A page is a container.
+We use pages to display tables in Explorer, as well as items and their information.
+Pages can also be used to hold visuals such as PowerBI reports or other data visualisations.

-## Why are pages useful?
+## Why are Pages Useful?

-•	Later, we will learn that the components on both the item Details page, and the Create screen can be altered and arranged so that data entry becomes seamless for the user.
+- Pages can be edited, and their contents rearranged or changed completely
+- In the context of items, a page allows us to display or edit the data inside an item as though we were viewing a web form.
-•	Item pages allow us to hone our focus onto just one row or item in the database and change any of the columns on that item.
+- Item pages allow us to hone our focus onto just one row or item in the database and change any of the columns on that item.

+## What is a Tab?

+Tabs allow us to quickly switch between pages.
+They sit below the *Command Bar* where we can

+## Why are Tabs Useful?

-•	Return to the item, and discuss what is on the page o	Return to the Details page and discuss the other buttons in the Command Bar: save, save and close, delete, undo changes (when changes have been made), item history (and rollback), item refresh, permissions, and other linked items o	The webform, where the columns of the item can be edited o	The asset ID number, which is displayed in the bottom-left corner of the page, and it is also displayed in the URL of the page o	The date the item was created and updated, and who it was created by and updated by
+•	Return to the item, and discuss what is on the page o	Return to the Details page and discuss the other buttons in the Command Bar: save, save and close, delete, undo changes (when changes have been made), item history (and rollback), item refresh, permissions, and other linked items o	The web form, where the columns of the item can be edited o	The asset ID number, which is displayed in the bottom-left corner of the page, and it is also displayed in the URL of the page o	The date the item was created and updated, and who it was created by and updated by